leuas/Vrdndi/README.md

 python demo.py
 ```

-For detail or general usage, please see [Usage Guide](docs/USAGE.md)
+For general usage, please see [Usage Guide](docs/USAGE.md)

-## Privacy Notes
+## About Privacy
 **Data Privacy**

-All data that's used in this project is processed locally.
-It's in the ``data/`` folder.
+All data that's used in this project is processed locally and stores in the ``data/`` folder.
 You have full control over it.

 **Internet Requirement**
-* **Pipelines**: If you download the base BGE-M3 model, Sentence Transformer, its tokenizers and training data, you could run it without network.
+* **Pipelines**: Once you download the base BGE-M3 model, Sentence Transformer, its tokenizers and training data, you can run it offline.

-* **Website**: The local website need to access to Internet to render Youtube video.
+* **Website**: The local website needs Internet access to render YouTube video.

 ## Website
-The NiceGUI website is functional as watching video and scrolling the feed and giving feedback.
+The NiceGUI website is functional, allowing you to watch videos, scroll the feed and give feedback.

-Main page would render 21 videos at once, you could press the ``LOAD MORE`` button to get more videos
+Main page would render 21 videos at once.
+Press ``LOAD MORE`` button to get more videos.